srfoster/ai-is-here/README.md

 New features!!

 * Tutor improvements
+  - A way to resume/clear a converation
+  - Be able to see your own past conversations with a bot
   - Be able to assign avatars to the bots

 * POS for getting more credits